 PO Box 68171 RPO Bonnie Doon Shopping Centre, Edmonton, Alberta T6C 4N6 Unsubscribe · Preferences

-Kick Point Playbook gives you the digital marketing skills you need to grow—whether you want to land more clients, level up your career, or make smarter marketing decisions.
-Get bi-weekly insights on analytics, SEO, and reporting, curated by Dana DiTomaso and her team.
-Each issue is packed with expert tips, must-read articles, and free resources like templates and checklists—all designed to help you take action and see real results.
+Analytics Playbook gives you the analytics skills you need to grow—whether you want to land more clients, level up your career, or make smarter marketing decisions.
+Get bi-weekly insights curated by analytics expert Dana DiTomaso.
+Each issue is packed with expert tips, must-read articles, and free resources like templates and checklists, all designed to help you take action and see real results.